-Prime Minister Imran Khan launches Pakistan-China investment forum - ExBulletin
+Prime Minister Imran Khan launches Pakistan-China Investment Forum - ExBulletin

 Politics

-Prime Minister Imran Khan on Monday launched an investment forum with China with the aim of increasing funding for Chinese companies in Pakistan and promoting business-to-business industrial cooperation.
+Prime Minister Imran Khanon on Monday launched an investment forum with China to increase funding for Chinese companies in Pakistan and promote business-to-business industrial cooperation.

 Addressing the inaugural ceremony, he said investors are fully facilitated in Pakistan as the government takes steps to remove obstacles in the investment process, Radio Pakistan reported.